Taking control of your health and wellness.

 We look at the changing trends in health and wellness and how blood testing can provide additional information to help make you happier and healthier.

-As a nation, we are increasingly focussed on our health and wellbeing – in fact, the value of the health and wellness market in the UK reached almost £20 billion in 2018.
+As a nation, we are increasingly focussed on our health and wellbeing.
 We invest time and money in the gym, on tracking devices, vitamins, yoga and power leggings – and are focused more than ever before on being as healthy as we can be.
-In one recent survey, 74% of respondents considered themselves to be health conscious and those results were across all age groups.
+In one recent survey, 74% of respondents considered themselves to be health conscious and those results were across all age groups .

 We are now living longer and the population is ageing.
-As the post-war baby boomer generation enters old age, over 24% of the UK population is projected be over 65 by 2041 (up from 18% in 2016).
+As the post-war baby boomer generation enters old age, over 24% of the UK population is projected be over 65 by 2041 .
 This generation’s expectations of ageing are also changing, with increasing focus on remaining happy and active for as long as possible.
 This means being proactive about health and delaying the onset of chronic conditions which can harm the enjoyment of life in later years.
 Across all age groups we are encouraged to be more proactive and take more personal ownership of our own health.

-Leading healthier lives is not just a focus for the elderly – a new generation of younger people is coming of age where healthy living is embedded into everyday life.
-Witness the growth of teetotalism amongst 16 to 24-year olds – a recent report showed that 29% never drink alcohol.
-Younger generations are smoking less too – declining smoking rates are greatest in the 18-24 age group in the UK with an 8% fall between 2011 and 2017.
+Leading healthier lives is not just a focus for the elderly – a new generation of younger people are coming of age where healthy living is embedded into everyday life.
+Witness the growth of teetotalism amongst 16 to 24-year olds – one report showed that 29% never drink alcohol .
+Younger generations are smoking less too – declining smoking rates are greatest in the 18-24 age group .

 Individuals are also making wider lifestyle choices that benefit their health.
-The exponential growth in veganism looks set to continue – 42% of UK vegans made the change in 2018 and vegans and vegetarians are predicted to make up a quarter of the British population by 2025.
-Those who identify as flexitarian (mostly vegetarian but who eat meat or fish occasionally) are forecast to represent half of the population by 2025.
+The exponential growth in veganism looks set to continue – vegans and vegetarians are predicted to make up a quarter of the British population by 2025 .
+Those who identify as flexitarian (mostly vegetarian but who eat meat or fish occasionally) are forecast to represent half of the population by 2025 .

 The rise of the internet and digital health tools give everyone easier access to health information and advice at a time when it is increasingly difficult to get a GP appointment or even get through to the surgery on the phone.
 According to Google, around 1 in 20 online searches is health-related.
 This can be a double-edged sword – people are becoming better informed, but this is often accompanied by a rise in health anxiety.
 Now that we can see a doctor online in minutes, or take a blood test in the comfort of our own homes, people have access to services which can alleviate anxiety and provide the reassurance they need.